Fuli-Wang/KS-MP/parallel_robot/README.md

 This example suppresses the pitch-coordinate update.

-Such a restricted participation matrix may prevent the platform from reaching a leg-length target that requires motion in the removed pose direction.
-Consequently, a large final deviation should be interpreted as a geometric compatibility limitation under the selected pose subspace, rather than simply as numerical tracking noise.
+A restricted participation matrix may make a target incompatible with the remaining pose subspace.
+A large final deviation under such a setting should therefore not be interpreted solely as numerical tracking noise.

 ## Gains and damping

 ### Isotropic leg-length gain

-Set a common gain for all six legs:

 ```bash
 python pmp_parallel.py \